 The Digital Making at Home initiative

-We’re also offering a series of free weekly, instructor-led videos called Digital Making at Home, which have code-along instructions to help young people with fun projects they can do independently at home.
-Here’s more information about how you and your family can get involved.
+We’ve recorded a series of free, instructor-led videos and livestreams called Digital Making at Home.
+These feature code-along instructions and inspiring conversations with young digital makers!
+These videos help young people with fun projects they can do independently at home.

 Sign up for our free content tailored to your needs